henrique-ft/wise_artisan/README.md

 # WiseArtisan

-A command-line extension for Php7 Laravel framework.
+A little extension for Laravel Framework that join some of Artisan commands in one, for more productivity.

 ## compose:controller